sudomateo/terraform-training/course/02-Terraform-Basics/README.md

 ### Purpose of Terraform State

-Terraform state is necessary for Terraform to function.
-The state is necessary for the following reasons.
+Terraform state is necessary for the following reasons.

 - **Mapping Configuration to Reality** - Many resources have unique identifiers won't be known until after the resource is created.
 These identifiers are